Sea Glass Marble Display|

 Technically speaking, sea and beach glass are different.
 Sea glass refers to salt water glass and beach glass refers to fresh water glass.
-The difference is that glass slowly dissolves in salt water, which gives sea glass a satin-like patina, while it does not dissolve in fresh water.
-This is because the Ph of salt water is different from that of fresh water.
+The fine patina of sea and beach glass comes from the glass slowly dissolving in the water.
+The PH of fresh water is different than salt water so the glass does not dissolve as readily.
+It still dissolves, and will develop the same patina over time, but it takes much longer in fresh water.

 In the old days, and I mean the old days, because sea and beach glass has been around as long as we have had glass, it was said to be "Mermaid Tears".
 It was said that everytime a sailor drowned at sea, the Mermaids would cry and the sea glass was their tears washing up on the shore.